nickyiliwang0000/h/git-and-command-line/git-collaboration.md

 Download [these starter files](https://hychalknotes.s3.amazonaws.com/git-branching-lesson.zip) and initialize git in the root directory with the `git init` command.
 Then, go to GitHub and create a new repository.
 Add that repo's URL as the origin with `git remote add origin <url>` and commit your starter files.

 ## Branching
 When you're working with files on GitHub, you may want to keep a separate, clean copy locally and tinker with some new features or test out some wild ideas.
 Great!
-You're ready to make a git _branch_!
+You're ready to start making git _branches_!

 Every new git repository starts with an initial default branch that git automatically names the `master` branch.